-And the fabric of your clothing, especially your backpacking or camping outfits, is also very important because clothing essentially is your first line of defense against mosquitoes.
-So try to wear clothing that is made from fabrics like polyester or woven nylon, because these fabrics are thicker and mosquitoes will have a harder time to prick their proboscises through them and bite you.
+Your clothing is essentially your first line of defense against mosquitoes.
+So, try to wear clothing made from polyester or woven nylon.
+These fabrics are thicker, making it more difficult for the mosquitoes to get their proboscises through the fabric to bite you.

 Use mosquito repellent

-Select a proper camping location
+Select the proper camping location

 Since mosquitoes breed in standing water, they naturally prefer places where this type of water is available.

-Yes, trees offer natural protection against wind or rain, but the wind and even rain will actually help keep mosquitoes away.
-So better to chose a bit sturdier tent and fasten it better to the ground then to suffer from mosquitoes or even contract one of the many mosquito-borne diseases.
+Yes, trees offer natural protection against wind and rain, but the wind and rain can actually help keep mosquitoes away.
+So, it’s better to choose a sturdier tent and secure it to the ground better than suffer from mosquitoes and potentially contract one of the many mosquito-borne diseases.

 Our final piece of advice is to do your research.
 This applies not only to choosing the best campsites with the smallest mosquito population.